Consulting Articles > CaseBasix Consulting Salary Reports > Management Consultant Salary 2025: Complete Compensation Guide by Level

 External Benchmarks

-According to recent data from Indeed, the average management consultant salary in the United States is $97,784 per year, with reported ranges between $52,692 and $181,463 (as of September 2025).
-Glassdoor reports a slightly higher median, with total pay for management consultants ranging from $111,000 to $202,000 per year, and a median total compensation of $149,000.
-These variations reflect differences in data sources, industries, and years of experience, but together they confirm that consulting remains one of the most lucrative career paths.
+Aggregated from thousands of salaries from Indeed, the average management consultant salary in the United States is $97,784 per year, with reported ranges between $52,692 and $181,463 (as of year 2025).
+According to data reported by employees, Glassdoor shows a slightly higher median, with total pay for management consultants ranging from $111,000 to $202,000 per year, and a median total compensation of $149,000.

-Source | Average Salary | Range | Updated |
+Source Average Salary Range Updated

-Indeed | $97,784 | $52,692 – $181,463 | Sep 2025 |
+Indeed $97,784 $52,692 – $181,463 Sep 2025

-Glassdoor | $149,000 (median total pay) | $111,000 – $202,000 | Sep 2025 |
+Glassdoor $149,000 (median total pay) $111,000 – $202,000 Sep 2025

 At top consulting firms, base salaries are fairly consistent for new hires, especially for those entering with undergraduate or MBA degrees.
 Performance bonuses and relocation packages can vary depending on the firm and office location.
+For example, a Bain Associate in Boston might earn toward the lower end of the bonus range, while a McKinsey Associate in San Francisco could see total compensation closer to $140,000 due to higher living costs and larger bonuses.

 What Are Consulting Salaries for Undergrad and Master’s Hires?

-Below is a breakdown of average consultant salaries for undergraduate and master’s degree hires in United States:
+Below is a breakdown of average consultant salaries for undergraduate and master’s degree hires in the United States:

 Want a deeper breakdown?
 Explore our dedicated guides for each firm: McKinsey salary, BCG salary, and Bain salary to see how compensation evolves by role, location, and experience level.